SESYNC-ci/online-data-with-R-lesson/docs/_slides/rdbms.md

 ===

+We will send 10 queries to the API to get 1000 total records.
 In each request (each iteration through the loop), advance the query parameter `pageNumber` by one.
-The first record retrieved will be `pageNumber * pageSize`.
+The query will retrieve 100 records, starting with `pageNumber * pageSize`.

 We use some `tidyr` and `dplyr` manipulations to extract the ID number, name, and the amount of sugar from each of the foods in the page of results returned by the query.
+The series of `unnest_longer()` and `unnest_wider()` functions turns the nested list into a data frame by successively converting lists into columns in the data frame.
 This long manipulation is necessary because R does not easily handle the nested list structures that APIs return.
 If we were using a specialized API R package, typically it would handle this data wrangling for us.
+After converting the list to a data frame, we use `filter` to retain only the rows where the `nutrientName` contains the substring `'Sugars, total'` and then select the three columns we want to keep: the numerical ID of the food, its full name, and its sugar content.
+Finally the 100-row data frame is assigned to the object `values`.
 {:.notes}

 ===

-Insert the fruits (the three-column data frame `values`) in bulk to the database with `dbWriteTable()`.
+Each time through the loop, insert the next 100 fruits (the three-column data frame `values`) in bulk to the database with `dbWriteTable()`.